uic-vis/project-3-a/README.md

 ### Why
 I wanted to look at zip code frequency and see how does the mean trip change by zip code and by hour.
-Do people take longer trips in the day, or ngith?
+Do people take longer trips in the day, or night?

 I decided to approach this in two part.
 With a a bar chart and a scatter plot (which are interactable)